Talking About AI Bias With Kids: A Conversation Guide for Different Ages

 End-of-lesson check

-What is the core idea behind "Talking About AI Bias With Kids: A Conversation Guide for Different Ages"?
+What is the main idea of "Talking About AI Bias With Kids: A Conversation Guide for Different Ages"?

-Which term best describes a foundational idea in "Talking About AI Bias With Kids: A Conversation Guide for Different Ages"?
+Which concept is most central to "Talking About AI Bias With Kids: A Conversation Guide for Different Ages"?

 media literacy